qmonnet/whirl-offload/_posts/2016-07-17-openstate-stateful-packet-processing.md

 these questions resides in the use of another table, called _<acronym title="eXtended Finite State Machine">XFSM</acronym> table_.

-This table has two main blocs: _Flow matching pattern_ and _Actions_.
+This table has two main blocks: _Flow matching pattern_ and _Actions_.
 The former is subdivided into two columns: _State_ and _Event_.
 The _State_ is a state name, like OPEN or DEFAULT.
 The _Event_ is a traditional pattern that a packet can match.
 The principle is the following: when a packet is received,